Roleplay / Cerberus Daily News

 .
 The original (unformatted Wordpress site) can be found here

 , its old forum can be found here

 , and its wiki here

 .
 If you would like to submit your own front-page story for the site, here are the posting guidelines

 We are in the process of compiling our greatest adventures in the form of recaps.
 Please enjoy the first one: The Battle of Veratix Station.

 Cerberus Daily News contains the following tropes:

-A.I.
+- A.I.
 Is a Crapshoot: D.W.I.C.K, apparently.
 It briefly appeared to have taken over Dwick Dwickcast Syndykyt.
-Terrorbyte activated it during his short-lived coup attempt following the real Dwick's multi-day disappearance.
+Terrorbyte activated it during a short-lived coup attempt following the real Dwick's multi-day disappearance.
 Hijinks ensured.